-(e)(f) There shall exist a presumption that a qualifying patient or primary caregiver is engaged in the medical use of marijuana if the qualifying patient or primary caregiver:
+30 (e)(f) There shall exist a presumption that a qualifying patient or primary caregiver is 31 engaged in the medical use of marijuana if the qualifying patient or primary caregiver:

-(1) Is in possession of a registry identification card; and
+32 (1) Is in possession of a registry identification card; and marijuana was not for the purpose of alleviating the qualifying patient's debilitating medical condition or symptoms associated with the medical condition.

-(2) Is in possession of an amount of marijuana that does not exceed the amount permitted under this chapter.
+(2) Is in possession of an amount of marijuana that does not exceed the amount permittedunder this chapter.
 Such presumption may be rebutted by evidence that conduct related to